datnguyen312/BCGDV_Devops_Challenge/README.md

 ### Improvements
 - Add a reverse proxy in front of API
 - Fix unit test error.
 See issue #1
+- Remove password from source code.
+Use Docker secret management instead

 ## Response - Part 2
 It is assumed that infrastructure in AWS will be setup using "[Docker for AWS](https://docs.docker.com/docker-for-aws/why/)" tool which is based on AWS CloudFormation templates.
 This tool creates a Docker Swarm Mode cluster.